Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

-Kentavious Caldwell-Pope and his Denver Nuggets teammates hit the court versus the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.
+Kentavious Caldwell-Pope and the rest of the Denver Nuggets take on the Los Angeles Lakers in the NBA Playoffs on Thursday, at 8:30 PM ET.

-In this article we will break down Caldwell-Pope's prop bets, using stats to help you make good picks.
+With prop bets available for Caldwell-Pope, let's look at some stats and trends to help you find good wagers.

 Kentavious Caldwell-Pope Prop Bets vs. the Lakers